Field Communications: Beginning of the end

 In 1982, half-brothers Marshall Field V and Frederick W. (Ted) Field, who each controlled half of Field Enterprises, were at odds on how the company should operate which left them unable to work together.
 As a result of the dispute, Field opted to dissolve the company and the broadcast holdings were put up for sale as a group; when no prospective buyers emerged, the stations were individually put up for sale.

 By the end of 1982, Field had deals in place for three of the stations: WFLD-TV to Metromedia, WLVI-TV to Gannett, and KBHK-TV to Chris-Craft Industries/United Television.
 The search for buyers for the Detroit and Philadelphia outlets would continue well into 1983.
 While WKBD-TV was sold to Cox Enterprises in May 1983, finding an entity to purchase WKBS-TV proved to be difficult.
-Faced with a deadline to complete the liquidation of Field Enterprises, and with no purchasers having been found, Field took WKBS-TV dark on August 30, 1983, and returned the station's license to the FCC.
-Field did achieve some financial recoupment by selling most of WKBS-TV's non-license assets to WPHL-TV.
+Faced with a deadline to complete the liquidation of Field Enterprises, and with no purchasers having been found, Field took WKBS-TV dark on August 30, 1983, and returned the station's license to the FCC, while selling off existing programming rights and station equipment to its main competitor, WPHL-TV.